A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic: Data

-Consequently, we advocate for a calculation method that contrasts observed illness-induced deaths with expected illness-induced deaths only.
-Our approach does not exclusively focus on deaths directly attributed to COVID-19 for several reasons: a) The novelty of the disease meant it could be mistaken for other illnesses; b) COVID-19 could exacerbate underlying health issues, culminating in death; c) The epidemic's surge in demand for healthcare services meant that other illnesses requiring specialized care were potentially neglected, contributing indirectly to an increased mortality rate.
-These factors underscore the necessity of including all illness-related deaths during the epidemic period in our analysis.
+As a result, we advocate for a calculation method that contrasts observed illness-induced deaths with expected illness-induced deaths exclusively.
+Our approach does not solely focus on deaths directly attributed to COVID-19 for several reasons: a) The novelty of the disease meant it could be misidentified as other illnesses; b) COVID-19 could exacerbate underlying health issues, leading to fatality; c) The epidemic's surge in demand for healthcare services might have meant that other illnesses requiring specialized care were potentially neglected, indirectly contributing to an increased mortality rate; and d) The national hospital re-conversion strategy could have influenced the management of non-COVID-19 medical illnesses.
+These factors underscore the necessity of including all illness-related deaths during the epidemic period in our analysis, providing a more comprehensive understanding of the broader impact on mortality beyond direct COVID-19-related fatalities.

+To calculate mortality rates per $100,000$ inhabitants, we utilized population projections provided by CONAPO \cite{CONAPO2023}.
+However, it's important to note that these projections were adjusted based on the results of Mexico's national population census conducted in 2020 by \cite{INEGI2020}.
+This adjustment ensures a more accurate representation of the population dynamics and enhances the precision of our mortality rate calculations in reflecting the actual demographic landscape as revealed by the latest census data.